 An epicurean adventure to: India

 An oven-baked chicken Pasanda is the ultimate choice if you're looking for a warm, comforting curry.
-It's a triumph of a dish!
+It's a triumph of a dish and one of our all-time favourite curries to make!

-This is a mild curry recipe made with yoghurt, cream, ground almonds and all the very best fragrant spices.
+This very mild curry recipe is made with yoghurt, cream, ground almonds and all the finest spices.

-It's rich, creamy and very, very moreish!
+It's rich, creamy and incredibly moreish!
 The best part?
-It's oven-baked, making it a largely hands-off dish, giving you time to put your feet up whilst it's cooking.
+It's oven-baked, making it a mostly hands-off dish, so you can relax while it cooks.

 Jump to: